grow-flow/growflow-addon/README.md

 ## Installation

 1. Navigate in your Home Assistant frontend to **Supervisor** → **Add-on Store**
+2. Click the **⋮** menu in the top right and select **Repositories**
-2. Add this repository to your add-on store:
+3. Add this repository URL:
    ```
    https://github.com/grow-flow/growflow-addon
    ```
+4. Click **Add** and wait for the repository to be added
-3. Find "GrowFlow Plant Tracker" in the add-on store and click it
+5. Find "GrowFlow Plant Tracker" in the add-on store and click it
-4. Click "Install" and wait for installation to complete
+6. Click "Install" and wait for installation to complete
-5. Configure the add-on (see configuration section below)
+7. Configure the add-on (see configuration section below)
-6. Start the add-on
+8. Start the add-on
-7. Access via the **GrowFlow** panel in Home Assistant sidebar
+9. Access via the **GrowFlow** panel in Home Assistant sidebar

 ## Configuration